qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * There are different options to style the frame that holds the map.
 Following options are
   available: No Frame, Zebra, Interior ticks, Exterior ticks, Interior and Exterior ticks and Lineborder.

+* With 'LatitudeY/ only' and 'Longitude/X only' setting in the devisions section you have the possibility to prevent a mix of latitude/y and longitude/x coordinates showing on a side when working with rotated maps or reprojected grids.

 * Advanced rendering mode is also available for grids (see section Rendering_mode_).

 * The |checkbox| :guilabel:`Draw coordinates` checkbox allows you to add coordinates to the map frame.
 The annotation can be drawn inside or outside the map frame.
-  The annotation direction can be defined as horizontal, vertical, horizontal and vertical, or boundary direction, for each border individually.
-Units can be in meters or in degrees.
-Finally, you can define the grid color, the annotation font, the annotation distance from the map frame and the precision of the drawn coordinates.
+  The annotation direction can be defined as horizontal, vertical ascending or vertical descending.
+  Finally, you can define the annotation font, the annotation font color, the annotation distance from the map frame and the precision of the drawn coordinates.

 .. _Figure_composer_map_6: